Chen Yinke: During Cultural Revolution

 Chen was persecuted during the Cultural Revolution due to his previous connection with the out-of-favor Tao Zhu.
 He and his wife's salaries were frozen by the Red Guards.
 Several times he was forced to write statements to clarify his political standings: "I have never done anything harmful to Chinese people in my life.
 I have been a teacher for 40 years, only doing teaching and writing, but nothing practical (for Kuomintang)".
 Many of his book collections and manuscripts were stolen.
 Red Guards surrounded his home with loudspeakers, to force Chen, whom they viewed as a "reactionary academic" to listen to the revolutionary masses.

 He died in Guangzhou on 7 October 1969 for heart failure and sudden bowel obstruction.
 11 days later his obituary was published by the Southern Daily.
 The bone ashes of Chen and his wife was at first stored at Yinhe Revolutionary Cemetery, but moved to Lushan Botanical Garden in 2003.
-They are now buried near the "Tomb of the Three Elders"(Hu Xiansu, Ren-Chang Ching and Chen Fenghuai).
+They are now buried near the "Three Founders Tomb" (Hu Xiansu, Ren-Chang Ching and Chen Fenghuai).